DANS-KNAW/dd-transfer-to-vault/docs/index.md

 dd-transfer-to-vault
 ====================

-Transfers (Dataverse) dataset version exports to the DANS data vault.
+Processes dataset version exports for inclusion in the DANS Data Vault

 SYNOPSIS